prisma/prisma1/docs/1.0/01-Quickstart/01-Basic/01-Basic.md

 So your service is deployed - but how do you know how to interact with it?
 What does its API actually look like?

 In general, the generated API allows to perform CRUD operations on the types in your data model.
 It also exposes GraphQL subscriptions which allow clients to _subscribe_ to certain _events_ and receive updates in realtime.

+It is important to understand that the data model is the foundation for your API.
+Every time you make changes to your data model, the GraphQL API gets updated accordingly.

 Because your datamodel contains the `User` type, the Graphcool API now allows for its clients to create, read, update and delete instances, also called _nodes_, of that type.
 In particular, the following GraphQL operations are now generated based on the `User` type: